Sunday morning

 took us to the moon

-passers by gawped
+Passers by gawped

-at the twenty-something lads
+at the hairy hippy lads

-jumping and giggling
+bouncing and giggling

-Adornments of shells and driftwood dangle
+Adornments of shells and driftwood dangle,

-wind-plucked from the barbed wire fences
+hanging wind-plucked from barbed wire fences

-surrounding whispering crops of Western cornucopia
+of whispering Western cornucopia

 And coarse cravings chuckle